Samsursekh/Placement-Practice/priya-practise/React.md

 # is it possible to creat a custom hook in react ? yes then how?

-# is react a library
+# what is react a library

 # what is react-fiber